 One cannot interview social-emotionally until one has internalized the hierarchy of about 15 stages that characterize adults.
 The shadings between four main stages, S-2 to S-5, must be crystal-clear as to their intermediate levels.
 The listening required is intense as in cognitive interviews.
-We are dealing with a projective test in which the interviewee projects herself into one of ten verbal prompts, shown below.
+We are dealing with a projective test in which the interviewee projects herself into one of 10 verbal prompts, shown in Table 3.